anniejose212/orangehrm-java-selenium/README.md

 # orangehrm-java-selenium
- A lightweight Java + Selenium + JUnit framework for OrangeHRM with Page Object Model.
+ A lightweight Java + Selenium + TestNG framework for OrangeHRM with Page Object Model.